coastal-lines/Karaburma/README.md

 - Scrolling through the Table element in both directions and reading all table cells
 - Flexible image search method (search using Affine and Pyramid operations)
 - Return coordinates of all elements in JSON format
-- Can be used as a Python package
-- Can be utilized as an API service
 - Supports a variety of computer vision methods for extensions

 ###### Can be used as: